-This healthy vegetarian madras lentil soup channels the flavor of my favorite crock-pot lentil dish in a delicious vegan soup!
+This vegetarian Healthy Lentil Soup channels the flavor of my favorite crock-pot lentil dish in a delicious vegan soup!

 Paul and I are in complete disagreement over this recipe.
 He insists it’s a stew, while I stand firmly behind my belief that I soup-ified my beloved Crock-pot Madras Lentils.